mikepowellwrites/mikepowellwrites.github.io/index.md

 And because I lost so much sleep over them, [a meditation on train horns](https://theconcourse.deadspin.com/train-horns-that-keep-my-wife-and-i-awake-at-night-ran-1686084634) that blow in my neighborhood.

-Do you want to talk about contemporary American hardcore?
+Do you want to talk about your favorite contemporary American hardcore?
 Soto Zen?
-The unyielding challenges and incomparable rewards of parenting?
-Work?!
+The unyielding challenges - and incomparable rewards - of parenting?
+Work?
 Please feel free to [email me](mailto:revelatory@gmail.com).